 Move Minnesota leads a coalition of statewide partner organizations and thousands of supporters calling on the legislature to increase funding for bus, rail, bicycling, and walking.
 Together, we are building and mobilizing broad support for new investments in transportation options to improve mobility, economic vitality, and quality of life in communities across Minnesota.

 Advancing Shared Mobility

 Move Minnesota is at the forefront of efforts to increase innovative, shared transportation options in the Twin Cities metro.
 We recently collaborated with national and local partners on an action plan to dramatically improve mobility, and as a result, take 50,000 cars off the road by 2027.
 The benefits for household budgets and greenhouse gas reduction could be huge.
-We now co-lead the region’s Shared Mobility Collaborative, spearheading next steps to put that plan in motion.
+Now we’re part of the Shared Mobility Collaborative, the team working together to put the plan in motion.